git/git-scm.com/README.md

 Then you need to create the database structure:

     $ rake db:migrate

+Note that you will need to have an `config/database.yml` file.
+An example is provided in `config/database.yml.example`

 Now you'll want to populate the man pages.
 You can do so from a local Git source clone like this: